-Fish and Chips shops aren’t hard to find and we’ve also written about the best places to enjoy fish and chips in New Zealand which include Akaroa, Mangonui and Raglan.
+They’re not hard to find and we’ve written about the best places to enjoy fish and chips in New Zealand.

 6. Green-lipped mussels

-The funny thing about Green-lipped mussels as a Kiwi is that when you see them overseas on menus in restaurants they’re always presented as delicacy items.
-What we know, and what visitors discover when they arrive, is that they are plentiful and can be enjoyed almost anywhere you go.
+The funny thing about Green-lipped mussels is that when you see them overseas in restaurants they’re always presented as delicacy items.
+What visitors discover when they arrive, is that they can be enjoyed almost anywhere you go.

 For a truly unique New Zealand food experience, you can’t go past a hangi, a traditional Maori feast where food is cooked in a pit of heated stones.
 It provides for a great cultural experience and the food, which is akin to roast vegetables and meat, is succulent, tender, nourishing and delicious.